 Former lab members who left in the last few years:

-Joel Baumgart, former Neuroscience Ph.D.
+Joel Baumgart, former Ph.D.
 Student, now at Weill Cornell Medical College

-Ima Arias, former Visiting Ph.D. student, now post-doc at Mexico’s UNAM
+Ima Arias, former Visiting Ph.D. student, now post-doc at UVa

-For a list of scientific contributions search Google Scholar: perez-reyes e
+For a complete list of scientific contributions see my profile on Google Scholar: perez-reyes e

 This page created and maintained by email@example.com